bmickman/artblog/content/posts/nyc-lower-east-side-tribeca-chinatown-art-openings-event-guide-june-6-2025.md

 tags: nyc art openings, manhattan art, lower east side art, tribeca art

 ---
 From cutting-edge solo shows in the Lower East Side to emerging talent in Chinatown & Two Bridges, and from polished Tribeca spaces to the character-rich galleries of the West Village, this week’s downtown art scene is full of standout openings worth your time.
 Below is our curated guide to the must-see NYC art openings happening across Lower Manhattan — plus, don’t miss our helpful map of Friday’s listings to help you navigate the night.
-And be sure to check back later this week for our Tribeca Festival preview, featuring picks across art, film, and more.
+And be sure to check back later this week for our Tribeca Festival preview, featuring picks across art, film, and more!

 **L﻿ES | Weds**